 7. CTRL + Click on the application on the Taskbar

 If you have multiple windows open for the same app, it can be quite frustrating to move back and forth between them.
-Luckily, you can cycle through multiple windows of the same application by holding down the CTRL button and clicking the application icon on the taskbar.
+Luckily, you can cycle through numerous application windows by holding down the CTRL button and clicking the taskbar’s application icon.

 Unlike the usual right-click context menu in Windows Explorer, you can open the expanded context menu for some hidden options.
-To do that just hold down the “Shift” key and right click.
+To do that, hold down the “Shift” key and right-click.

 10. CTRL + F5

-If you want to completely refresh the web page while invalidating the local cache then use “CTRL + F5”.
-When you use this shortcut, the browser will clear the website cache and will request a fresh copy from the server.
+If you want to completely refresh the web page while invalidating the local cache, use “CTRL + F5”.
+When you use this shortcut, the browser will clear the website cache and request a fresh copy from the server.